Tida007/newsletter-sign-up-with-success-message-main/README-template.md

 This is a solution to the [Newsletter sign-up form with success message challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/newsletter-signup-form-with-success-message-3FC1AZbNrv).

  This solution is built using HTML, JavaScript &  CSS with Styled Components for styling.
 The form is responsive and includes hover and focus states for all interactive elements.
 The success message is displayed after a successful submission.
 The form validation messages are displayed if any field is incomplete.
 The project is deployed on GitHub Pages.
-The solution is available at [https://github.com/Tida007/newsletter-sign-up-with-success-message-main.git]

 ## Table of contents

 - [Overview](#overview)